 The eNewsletter/iZine links are designed to be able to be tracked so you can discover what topics visitors are interested in.
 It’s a way to further engage them.
 Perhaps they’re interested in your art/music/drama events; or in the success of your sports teams; or in the successes your students have in History Day or forensics competitions.
 Then, when special projects that may need funding occur, you have a group of people who you know are interested in that area of your school, and can approach them for “lead gifts” since you know they have a particular interest in those achievements.

 The eNewsletter/iZine is an example of “viral marketing.”
-Once someone receives it, they can, no, NEED, to forward it to their friends, members of their class, or others whom they know are interested in your school.
+Once someone receives it, they should be able to forward it to their friends, members of their class, or others whom they know are interested in your school.
 The recipient is automatically added to your database once they open it and choose to subscribe.
-This database should also be coordinated with your annual appeal database.
+This database should also be coordinated with your annual appeal database, which is step one of your advancement actions.

 If this sounds like a lot of work, it is!
 And, if you’re involved with an elementary school that doesn’t have a full-time Advancement or Development director, I would lay odds your school is struggling today.
 These are the activities that are not just necessary but essential to build not just your school’s, but any non-profit organization’s, infrastructure and develop long-term relationships, rather than just inviting people to buy some cookie dough or wrapping paper over and over again.